 U.S. Economy Loses Steam, Adding Only 20,000 Jobs Last Month

-The U.S. economy added only 20,000 jobs — far less than expected — last month, the Labor Department said Friday.
-But the unemployment rate fell to 3.8 percent from January's 4 percent and earnings growth picked up.
+The U.S. economy added only 20,000 jobs — far fewer than expected — last month, the Labor Department said Friday.
+But the unemployment rate fell to 3.8 percent from January's 4 percent, and earnings growth picked up.

 The increase in jobs was below the 180,000 projected by private analysts and the smallest gain since September 2017.
-February's was dramatically smaller than January's revised increase of 311,000 and December's revised 227,000.
+February's increase was dramatically smaller than January's revised gain of 311,000 and December's revised 227,000.

 Loading...